Minor Blues Chords for Guitar [12 Chord Studies]

 ii V Bar 4 Minor Blues Beginner Chords

-In this minor blues chord study, you’ll use drop 2 chords from the 4th-string root on the first chord, moving to the closest shape from there.
+In this chord study, you use drop 2 chords from the 4th-string root on the first chord, moving to the closest shapes from there.

 These shapes might be a bit high for some guitars, if you don’t have a cutaway for example.

-So, feel free to move them down an octave if needed, or you can use them to practice your upper-range comping in the woodshed.
+So, feel free to move them down an octave if needed.

 Click to hear minor blues chords 7